swcarpentry/git-novice/episodes/04-changes.md

  ## Instructions
 ```

-it shows us the difference between
-the last committed change
-and what's in the staging area.
-Let's save our changes:
+we can see that by adding the `--staged` argument to the command we are now comparing what’s in the staged area to the last committed change.

 ```bash
 $ git commit -m "Modify guacamole to the traditional recipe"